adibue/jamf-tools/Dismiss Patch Notifications/README.md

-# Dismiss Patch Notifications
+# Patch Notification Dismissal Automator

 If you track a lot of Patch Definitions in Jamf Pro, you might know the issue of having an overcrowded Notification Panel, when you come back from your well deserved holidays or another leave of absence.